 As we had the advantage of having a day pass, decided to enjoy the ferry ride in the fjord.
 This ride was hop on and off of the islands that were scattered across the fjord.

 Visiting a stave church in Norway was always in my list.
 Oslo Folk museum is an open air museum that hosts one such beautiful stave churches.
-This museum also exhibits reconstructed old house models that are picked from different parts of Norway.
+This museum also exhibits reconstructed old house models from different parts of Norway.
 One can enjoy the coffee or some freshly baked bread inside some of those farmhouses.

 Vigeland Sculpture Park